alucard001/Video-Transcription/README.md

-# Video Transcription Tool
+# YouTube Video & Audio Transcription Tool

-A Python-based tool for transcribing videos using the faster-whisper library.
+A Python-based tool for transcribing video and audio files using the faster-whisper library.

 ## Features

-- Transcribe video files to text with timestamps
+- Transcribe video **and audio** files (mp4, mp3, wav, flac, m4a, aac, ogg) to text with optional timestamps
-- Support for multiple Whisper model sizes (tiny, base, small, medium, large)
+- Support for multiple Whisper model sizes (tiny, base, small, medium, large-v1, large-v2, large-v3)
 - Automatic language detection
-- Progress tracking for long transcriptions
+- Progress tracking for long transcriptions (if supported by your faster-whisper version)
-- Optimized for Apple Silicon (M1/M2) Macs
+- Option to keep or delete extracted audio files
+- Flexible compute type and device selection (CPU, CUDA)

 ## Installation